Modern California residential street in an inland suburban neighborhood

 California LLC Fee Schedule by Gross Receipts Tier

-Every California LLC—and every out-of-state LLC doing business in California—must file Form 568 (Limited Liability Company Return of Income) annually with the Franchise Tax Board.
-The filing is due by the 15th day of the 4th month after the close of the taxable year (April 15 for calendar-year LLCs).
-Even if the LLC has no income, Form 568 is required, and the $800 annual minimum franchise tax is due.
+Every California LLC, and every out-of-state LLC doing business in California, must file Form 568 (Limited Liability Company Return of Income) annually with the Franchise Tax Board.
+The filing deadline falls on the 15th day of the 4th month after the close of the taxable year (April 15 for calendar-year entities).
+Form 568 is required even if the LLC reports no income, and the annual minimum franchise tax is due regardless of profitability.

-The $800 minimum tax is owed for every year the LLC is active, beginning with the second taxable year.
+The minimum tax is owed for every year the LLC remains active, beginning with the second taxable year.
 (The first year is exempt if the LLC is formed and conducts no business.)
-For a rental property LLC, "conducting business" means owning California real property and collecting rent—so the exemption rarely applies beyond the formation year.
+For a rental property LLC, "conducting business" means owning California real property and collecting rent, so the exemption rarely extends beyond the formation year.

-On top of the $800 minimum tax, California imposes an LLC fee based on total California-source gross receipts.
-The fee schedule (per R&T Code § 17942) is tiered:
+California imposes an LLC fee on top of the minimum tax, calculated from total California-source gross receipts.
+The fee schedule appears in R&T Code § 17942 and is tiered as follows:

-For a $3.2M coastal SFR at $14,500/month, the all-in California LLC cost is $1,700/year—$800 minimum tax plus $900 gross-receipts fee.
-Compare that to a $2M umbrella policy at approximately $400/year, and the LLC starts to look expensive unless you value the charging-order protection or own multiple properties.
+For a coastal SFR generating $174,000 in annual gross receipts, the all-in California LLC cost is the minimum tax alone.
+Compare that to the premium on a comparable umbrella policy, and the LLC begins to look expensive unless you value the charging-order protection or own multiple properties.

 Federal Tax Treatment: Disregarded Entity vs. Partnership

-For federal purposes, a single-member LLC is a disregarded entity by default.
-The IRS treats the LLC as if it does not exist: rental income, expenses, depreciation, and capital gains flow directly to your Form 1040, Schedule E. You claim the same deductions you would claim if you owned the property in your personal name—mortgage interest, property tax, insurance, repairs, management fees, and cost-segregation-accelerated depreciation.
-If you meet the § 199A safe harbor (250+ hours of rental services, or a bona fide property-management arrangement), you may also claim the 20% qualified business income deduction on net rental income.
+A single-member LLC defaults to disregarded entity status for federal purposes.
+The IRS ignores the LLC: rental income, expenses, depreciation, and capital gains flow directly to your Form 1040, Schedule E. You claim the same deductions you would claim if title were held in your personal name, mortgage interest, property tax, insurance, repairs, management fees, and depreciation (including cost-segregation-accelerated depreciation if you engage a study).
+If you satisfy the § 199A safe harbor (250+ hours of rental services, or a bona fide property-management arrangement), you may also claim the 20% qualified business income deduction on net rental income.

 A multi-member LLC defaults to partnership tax treatment.
 The LLC files Form 1065 (U.S. Return of Partnership Income) and issues a Schedule K-1 to each member.
-Partnership accounting is more complex—capital accounts, basis tracking, § 754 elections, guaranteed payments—but it preserves charging-order protection for all members and allows flexible profit-and-loss allocations.
-For a husband-and-wife LLC in a community-property state, the IRS allows you to elect disregarded-entity treatment and file a joint Schedule E, avoiding the partnership return.
-For unrelated co-owners, the partnership return is mandatory.
+Partnership accounting introduces complexity: capital accounts, basis tracking, § 754 elections, guaranteed payments.
+It preserves charging-order protection for all members and allows flexible profit-and-loss allocations.
+Husband-and-wife LLCs in a community-property state may elect disregarded-entity treatment and file a joint Schedule E, avoiding the partnership return.
+Unrelated co-owners must file the partnership return.

-Photorealistic DSLR photograph of a quiet California residential street in a suburban neighborhood, single-family homes with driveways, no ocean visible, late afternoon light, no people
+Quiet California residential street in a suburban neighborhood, single-family homes with driveways

 Inland and suburban California: the majority of NextGen Coastal's 200+ managed units sit in neighborhoods like this, 10–50 miles from the coast.